 Additional ways to explore:

 A carefully designed excursion supervised by the guide and parents.
 Students initiate, plan, organize, and carry out these trips to extend knowledge, information, or experience in relation to classroom studies.
 Giving the students the reins establishes and invigorates the children’s responsibility for their own safety and helps ensure their ability to think clearly and make sound choices in taking care of themselves.

-Be sure your child only misses school when absolutely necessary.
 At the elementary level, group learning and experience are vital parts of an environment created to encourage exploration and research.
 The children work collaboratively, forming work and study groups that change for various projects.
 The guide gives presentations to the children in groups.
-If a child is absent, she might miss a presentation or group discovery and is left to explore alone, without the support of her classmates.
-This can lead to feeling left out or disconnected.